BugFree-Samia/my-assignment-7/README.md

 **Props** (short for "properties") are used to pass data from one component to another, typically from a parent to a child.
 Props are read-only and cannot be modified by the receiving component.

-In summary:
-- State is local and changeable within a component.
-- Props are external and passed from parent to child, and they cannot be changed by the child component.

 ---